 3. 11 Tips to Help You Get Motivated to Clean

 2. How to Make Your Own Baby Wipes

 1. A Daily Schedule for Stay-at-Home Moms

-The cheerful yellow flower featured in our logo is called Celandine.
+The cheerful yellow flower featured in this site’s title is called Celandine.
 It was chosen because it’s symbolic of sunlight, and in medieval art it often points to Christ.
 In folk belief this flower represents contentment, or as we like to call it, wanting what you have.

-The owner of this blog is NOT compensated to provide opinions on products, services, websites and various other topics.
+The owner of this blog is not compensated to provide opinions on products, services, websites, or topics.
 The views and opinions expressed on this blog are entirely the author’s.
-If the author claims or appears to be an expert on a certain topic, product, or service area, she will only endorse products or services that she believes, based on her experience and expertise, are worthy of such endorsement (in other words, she will only review products that she uses herself and truly believes in).
+Any endorsement of a product or service is based solely on personal experience, and is not a guarantee.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.

 This blog does not contain any content which might present a conflict of interest.